Trespass (album): Critical reception

 The album had a mixed reception by the music press at the time of its release.
 Jerry Gilbert, writing in Sounds, gave a positive review and singled out "Visions of Angels" and "White Mountain".
-A review in Melody Maker said the album was "tasteful, subtle and refined".
+A review in Melody Maker said the album was "tasteful, subtle and refined", and named it "Album of the Month", despite it being the same month as prestigious albums such as Led Zeppelin III, Atom Heart Mother, and Tumbleweed Connection.
 Rolling Stone printed an extremely brief but unambiguously negative review of the 1974 reissue, saying "It's spotty, poorly defined, at times innately boring, and should be avoided by all but the most rabid Genesis fans."
 AllMusic's later retrospective review was only slightly more forgiving, summarising that the album "is more interesting for what it points toward than what it actually does".
 They also commented that the guitars are so low in the mix that they are almost inaudible, leaving Banks's keyboard instruments far more prominent.
 They considered this troublesome because Banks having a noticeable role "isn't the Genesis that everyone came to know".